Varmtech/platformdocs/docs/apistart.md

 Requests containing similar endpoints can perform different actions depending on the information and parameters included in the header.

+## Header ##

+Headers are parameters containing information associated with the API request.
+Sceyt API header must contain API key.
+API key helps the Sceyt server to authenticate your requests.

 ## Authentication ##

-The API requests must be authenticated by our server.
-To authenticate the request, you need to use an API token.
-You can find the API token in your dashboard…
-For each HTTPS request, you must include the API token in the authentication header.
+All API requests must be authenticated by Sceyt server using API keys.
+You can create an API Key from Sceyt Dashboard.
+To create an API key go to Dashboard > Settings > API Keys, press Create API Key, type the name and the IP address you are using and press generate, copy the API key.

+As mentioned above API keys must be included in each request header for authentication.

+>Note: The API is generated just once, make sure to save it and store it safely.

 ## URL encoding ##